-The deputy burgomaster also laid a wreath on behalf of our Link at the Remembrance Day service in St Giles.
+The deputy burgomaster also laid a wreath on behalf of our Link at the Remembrance Day service in St Giles the following day.
 Our programme for Remembrance weekend also included a social evening, our annual dinner at Kirtlington Golf Club and a Poppy Day concert by Kidlington Concert Brass.

 In August 2018, young footballers from the UVS (1914) club in Leiden visited Oxford to take part in a football tournament with teams from Oxford and two other twin cities, Bonn and Perm.
 The event followed a successful visit by Oxford footballers to Perm in 2017.

-In June 2017, 14 cyclists employed in 10 McDonald’s restaurants across Oxfordshire took part in a 300-mile charity ride from Oxford to Leiden.
+In June 2018, 14 cyclists employed in 10 McDonald’s restaurants across Oxfordshire took part in a 300-mile charity ride from Oxford to Leiden.
 The three-day event started at Ronald McDonald House at Headington and ended at Ronald McDonald House in Leiden.
-This is the fourth year it has been held.
+This was the fourth year it had been held.
 All the money goes to Ronald McDonald houses, which provide free accommodation for families at or near hospitals while their children are having treatment.

 Leiden student Mara Smeele visited Oxford to play her recorder at the three-day Tandem music and arts festival at Ramsden, near Witney, in June 2018.
 She and her fellow musicians from 20 countries took part in an hour long concert in Bonn Square in the city centre to publicise the three-day event.